Best internet deals in 2021

 - 3Mbps - SD quality

 - 25Mbps - Ultra HD quality

 Home internet service providers have come under considerable heat over the past couple of years due to one very contentious issue - data caps.
 In the past, even the best internet providers have limited the amount of data their customers were permitted, typically to around 250 - 300 GB per month.
-In recent months, however, due largely to consumer pressure, companies like Comcast Internet and AT&T Internet have raised their caps to 1TB (terabyte - 1000 GB) for many of their plans.
+In recent months, however, due largely to consumer pressure, companies like Comcast have raised their caps to 1TB (terabyte - 1000 GB) for many of their plans.